Skip to main content

 Understanding the downsides is essential when asking Is a 7-Year ARM Right for Me.

-The risk associated with a 7-year ARM centres entirely on the possibility of a substantial increase in monthly payments once the fixed-rate period ends, especially if market timing or financial stability fails.
+A primary risk associated with a 7-year ARM is the possibility of higher monthly payments after the fixed period ends.

 Rate Adjustment Uncertainty: